mesosphere/dcos-docs-site/pages/1.7/release-notes/1.7.3/index.md

 ---
 layout: layout.pug
+navigationTitle:  Release Notes for 1.7.3
 title: Release Notes for 1.7.3
+menuWeight: 2
 excerpt:

-enterprise: false
+enterprise: false---
----

 The release notes provide a list of useful topics and links for DC/OS.